Stephanie Nogueras: Life and career

 Nogueras was born "profoundly deaf".
-She is Puerto Rican from New Jersey originally, and was raised in a hearing family.
+She is Puerto Rican, born in New Jersey, and was raised in a hearing family.
 Holding a Bachelor of Liberal Arts and Sciences degree from Rochester Institute of Technology, she has mentored people in deaf culture and American Sign Language.

 From 2013 through 2017, she portrayed Natalie Pierce on ABC Family's Switched at Birth.
 In 2018, she starred as Amaya, the lead protagonist's girlfriend, in the horror film Unfriended: Dark Web.

-Nogueras portrayed Camille on seasons 1 and 2 of the TV series Killing It, the ex-wife of the main character and mother to their daughter.
+Nogueras portrayed Camille—the ex-wife of the main character and mother to their daughter—on seasons 1 and 2 of the TV series Killing It.

-In 2023, she starred in leading role of episode 2 of the Fox crime anthology Accused.
+In 2023, she played the lead role in episode 2 of the Fox crime anthology Accused.
 Max Gao of Yahoo Entertainment called her performance "stunning".

-In 2025, Nogueras performed national anthem and America the Beautiful at Super Bowl LIX.
+In 2025, Nogueras performed the ASL versions of both "The Star-Spangled Banner" and "America the Beautiful" at Super Bowl LIX.

 Personal

-She married her husband in June 2022 In July 2022, Nogueras announced that she was pregnant with a girl, due December.
+Nogueras married her husband in June 2022.
+In July, Nogueras announced that she was pregnant with a girl, due in December.
 Her daughter Luna was born that November.
 Her son Enzo was born in May 2025.